 The moisture in your skin evaporates quickly after washing, even in the first 60 seconds.
 The American Academy of Dermatology recommends applying moisturiser within 3 minutes of washing, and as soon as you've patted your skin dry.
 Applying a moisturiser this way will help lock hydration in and increase your moisturisers’ efficacy.
 Hydrated skin tends to be more resilient and looks healthier.

-It’s much more difficult to get a gentle shampoo than it is skincare.
+Even a gentle shampoo may be too harsh for the skin on your face.
 Unfortunately, some of that shampoo will end up drifting over your face in the shower if you’re not careful.

-As most people know sodium lauryl sulfate is common in shampoos.
-It's actually used in clinical trials to create skin barrier disruption, which is not something anyone wants.
 Select the most gentle shampoo you can, preferably also fragrance free, and consciously avoid your face coming into contact with your shampoo and conditioner while you’re rinsing.
-Even the most gentle shampoo will likely be more harsh than what you’d use on your face.

 AHA’s have increased in popularity over in recent years and have become a staple for many people.
 Some may be able to tolerate this but if you’re finding an increase in redness or sensitivity it may be a sign to dial it down.
 Find the tipping point between benefit and irritation and keep your AHA use below this.
-Switching to a more gentle option such as Lactic acid may also help or you may find your skin is better without any - they’re not compulsory!
+If you do want to keep using them, switching to a more gentle option such as Lactic acid may also help.

 Fragrances are volatile components, which means they're highly unstable.
 Whether they're synthetic or natural makes no difference, they move around, and that's how we're able to smell them.